The Care Landscape - Making Sense of it all!

 Social Care

-Social Care is an umbrella term for all care and support given to adults and children who have care needs because of their immediate environment, illness, disease, old age or poverty.
+Social Care is an umbrella term for all care and support provided to adults and children who have care needs due to their immediate environment, illness, disease, old age, or poverty.

 Local Commissioners, often based within each County, oversee social care provision within their County.
 This includes funding allocation to both community-based services and individuals who are eligible for state-funded care.